deepikakki/testgit/README.md

-# Deepika working on git
+# Devops testing
-for testing purpose deepika singh
+use for git testing